 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

 Frontiers in Immunology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Immunology welcome submission of the following article types: Case Report, Classification, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review, General Commentary, Protocols, Technology Report, Book Review, Data Report, Specialty Grand Challenge, Addendum, Erratum and Frontiers Commentary.
+The specialty sections of Frontiers in Immunology welcome submission of the following article types: Brief Research Report, Case Report, Classification, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review, General Commentary, Protocols, Technology Report, Book Review, Data Report, Specialty Grand Challenge, Addendum, Erratum and Frontiers Commentary.

 When submitting a manuscript to Frontiers in Immunology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.